Eastern Media Group Headquarters

-Eastern Group Headquarters (東森恩典大樓 (Dōngsēn Ēndiǎn Dàlóu)), is an topped-out, 199 m, 38-storey skyscraper office building located in Linkou District, New Taipei, Taiwan.
+Eastern Media Group Headquarters (東森恩典大樓 (Dōngsēn Ēndiǎn Dàlóu)), is a topped-out, 199 m, 38-storey skyscraper office building located in Linkou District, New Taipei, Taiwan.
 The ground breaking ceremony of the building was held on 13 April 2022.
-It will become the second tallest building in New Taipei and the 13th tallest in Taiwan upon its estimated completion in 2025.
+It will become the second tallest building in New Taipei and the 13th tallest in Taiwan upon its estimated completion in December 2026.
 Upon completion, the building will serve as the new headquarters for the Eastern Group.
 The project hopes to develop the surrounding area into the "Cannes" of Asia by building multifunctional performance and exhibition centers, hotels, enterprise headquarters and commercial facilities on the site.
 The Eastern Group will introduce new technologies to the park, including artificial intelligence and the Internet of Things, to create a "circle of life" dominated by the audiovisual and music sectors.